arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	_Creating new topic_

-1. In the New Topic dialog, enter a name for the service bus topic in the **Name** textbox.
+1. In the New Topic dialog box, enter a name for the service bus topic in the **Name** textbox.
 Leave the default options and click **Save**.

 	![New Topic dialog box](Images/new-topic-dialog-box.png?raw=true)